jcm155/smash-ultimate-randomizer/README.md

 -Customizable max number of players
 -Option to make results appear multi-colored
 -Option to include Battlefield and Omega forms
--Customizable 'Ban list' for characters or stages which ensures that they won't be selected -Adjustable tournament legality for stricter or less strict rulesets
+-Customizable 'ban list' for characters or stages which ensures that they won't be selected
+-Adjustable tournament legality for stricter or less strict rulesets

 ### Version History: